siemens/OOASP/asp_interactive_configuration/DOC.md

 - [ooasp/encodings/ooasp.lp](ooasp/encodings/ooasp.lp)

 This file also introduces **external atoms** to differentiate the task that will be performed without the need for re-grounding.
-The truth value of those atoms will be defined eternally inside the [Interactive Configurator](#interactive-configurator).
+The truth value of those atoms will be defined externally inside the [Interactive Configurator](#interactive-configurator).

 **Externals**